fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Open the BankAccount.cs file.

     The `BankAccount` class has a `Balance` property and `interestRate` field.
 These two class members can be used to create methods to deposit and withdraw money from the account, transfer money to another account, display account information, and apply interest to the account balance.
+Once the deposit and withdrawal methods are implemented, the `Balance` property can be converted from an auto-implemented property to a property with a private backing field.

 1. Create a blank code line below the last constructor.